SpatialDataCommons/covid-mobile-data/cdr-aggregation-for-hdp-hive/README.md

 # Aggregation of CDR Data (for running on HDP/Hive)

 This code is an extension of cdr-aggregation under [worldbank/covid-mobile-data](https://github.com/worldbank/covid-mobile-data/tree/master/cdr-aggregation).
-It specifically customized to allow computing the indicators on the data resisted on Hive table under Hortonwork Data Platform (HDP).
+It specifically customized to allow computing the indicators on the data resisted on Hive table under Hortonworks Data Platform (HDP).

 ### Table of contents